 If the MTD feature is active you should receive a 'C2/generic-B' detection on the endpoint.

-Note: The Sophos Network Threat Protection feature must be installed for MTD to function.
-Presently this is only available in Sophos Cloud licenses.
+The Sophos Network Threat Protection feature must be installed for MTD to function.
+This is only available in Sophos Cloud and Sophos Enterprise Console 5.3.0 with managed 10.6.0 and above.